How to see Planet Venus through a telescope in 2019

 Located between the Earth and the Sun, Venus turns on its orbit much faster than the Earth.
 All celestial objects orbiting closer to the sun than the observer (us) will display phases.
 Using his telescope almost 400 years ago, Galileo discovered that Venus went through phases, just like our good old Moon.
 By observing Venus month after month, you will see it gradually transforming from full to gibbous, then to Crescent until it disappears completely during the New Venus phase.

-Venus is a difficult target if you want to try to see the surface detail through telescopes.
+Venus is a difficult target if you want to try to see the surface detail through telescopes unfortunately… Observing Jupiter with a telescope is much more rewarding for that.
 The planet itself is permanently cloaked in a thick cloud, so if there is any detail to be seen, it is very subtle.
 Most amateur astronomers can therefore only expect to observe its characteristic phase changes, but little else.

 Galileo’s Tips & Tricks